apache/spark/docs/mllib-linear-methods.md

 train and predict multiclass classification problems.
 For example, for $K$ possible outcomes, one of the outcomes can be chosen as a "pivot", and the other $K - 1$ outcomes can be separately regressed against the pivot outcome.
-In MLlib, the first class $0$ is chosen as the "pivot" class.
+In `spark.mllib`, the first class $0$ is chosen as the "pivot" class.
 See Section 4.4 of
 [The Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) for references.